-- spreading the culture of inclusion among public, private and civil society, and sharing best practices with local institutions and companies to strengthen the social network; - supporting the management and valorisation of plurality in the company; - strengthening the Hera Group's role in developing the culture of appreciating differences and fostering work-life balance.
+- spreading the culture of inclusion among public, private and civil society, and sharing best practices with local institutions and companies to strengthen the social network; - supporting the management and enhancement of plurality in the Company; - strengthening the Hera Group's role in developing the culture of appreciating differences and fostering work-life balance.

-Spreading a culture of diversity, introducing time-saving projects aimed at achieving an effective balance between everyday life and work, health and wellbeing and fostering empowerment have been central themes in the company's work to date.
+Spreading a culture of diversity, introducing time-saving projects aimed at achieving an effective balance between everyday life and work, health and wellbeing and fostering empowerment have been central themes in the Company's work to date.

-In particular, in 2021 Hera continued to focus on activities to raise awareness and promote a culture of diversity, both internally and externally, strengthening networking with stakeholders.
+Specifically, Hera continued to focus in 2023 on activities to raise awareness and promote a culture of diversity, both internally and externally, strengthening networking with stakeholders.